 Today, with MySpace, Facebook, blogging, Twitter, Digg and YouTube calls to action, a single post from a credible, connected source such as Schulkin can mobilise what web expert Howard Rheingold calls a "smart mob" in an instant.
 Once rallied, the transition from online interest to offline activity is somewhat trickier, but CarrotMobbing is an activity people are happy with.
 It is about shopping.
 Milk, bread, beer: staples.
-There is no complicated barrier to entry.
+There is no complicated barrier to entry (by jordan).
 "We're not saying, come to the rally and chant against your enemy," says Schulkin.
 "CarrotMobs are fun community events.
 We're not asking you to go to some natural food store you've never heard of and buy some product you don't know how to use.
 It's familiar brands and familiar things to do."

 —Tanis Taylor, "Meet the CarrotMob," The Guardian, September 18, 2008